TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Ambassador.md

 <br />

 Hello hackers!
-Today, we’ll tackle the Ambassador Machine, a medium-difficulty Linux challenge.
+Today, we’ll tackle the Ambassador Machine, a Medium difficulty Linux challenge.
 We’ll start by exploiting an LFI in Grafana to access configuration files, allowing us to retrieve credentials for a database and gain access to the machine.
 Once inside, we’ll exploit an RCE in Consul to achieve root access.

 <br />